The value of retirement advice

 "Retirement advice focuses on using the money in your pension effectively.
 Some people want advice about how they should access their money.
 For example, is a flexible retirement income (also called drawdown) more suitable than a guaranteed income for life through an annuity?
 Others want to know if they would be better off transferring a pension to us.
 In this case we’ll do a detailed analysis of their options.
 Advice is particularly important with final salary pensions or schemes with safeguarded benefits.
 What all clients want is personalised advice, based on their own circumstances.
-Some meet us in Fidelity’s London Investor Centre, others are happy to meet by phone.
-Either way, we get to know our clients quite well, which is important because we need to take into account their personal circumstances and requirements, such as the lifestyle they want and whether they wish to leave a legacy for loved ones."
+Some meet us in person at our Investor Centre in London (if appropriate at the time), whilst others are happy to talk over the phone or even face-to-face by video conference, depending on what suits them best.
+We get to know our clients quite well, which is important because we need to take into account their personal circumstances and requirements, such as the lifestyle they want and whether they wish to leave a legacy for loved ones."

 Who could benefit from it?

 "Almost anyone with a pension who is approaching retirement could benefit from taking advice.
 Pensions are complicated and there have been a lot of changes over the years.
 I have clients who are really successful in the world of finance who freely admit they don’t have the expertise to deal with this specialist area.
 Just to give you an idea of how much can be involved; our experts spend over 30 hours on each case, and they work on pensions all day, every day.
 With expert advice, you can make an informed choice for one of the most important decisions of your life.
 Retirement could last for 20 years or more, so making the most of your money is essential – and that’s before you think about looking after your loved ones."